tetloose/tetloose-wp/Docs/Development/ts.md

 Entry `src/app.ts`

-This will load in components, figures, iframes and the intersection observer.
+This will load in components, figures, iframes, videoIframes and the intersection observer.

 # Observer

 `src/config/observer`

-This will observe the document, if a component, figure or iframe hits the intersection it will load it.
+This will observe the document, if a component, figure, iframe or videoIframe hits the intersection it will load it.

 ## Components